bogdan-ciulei/movie_booker/README.md

 It uses Boost.Asio for the network code.

 When built, it will create 3 binaries :
-- movie_booking  ( main service  - use with a json containing the movies description )
+- movie_booker  ( main service  - use with a json containing the movies description )
 - movie_booker_client ( interactive command line client )
-- tests
+- movie_booker_tests

 ## Dependencies:
-- CMake ( Linux )
+- CMake
 - Conan 2 Package Manager
 - Visual Studio 2022 ( Windows )
+- gcc or other modern compiler ( Linux )
 - Boost.Asio ( configured with conanfile.txt )
 - Gtest ( for tests, configured within conanfile.txt )
 - Rapidjson ( for loading a list of movies from a json )